Euro 2022 TV schedule: Where can I watch the games?

 Sunday 31st July

-Winners SF1 v Winners SF2 (5pm, BBC TBC / BBC iPlayer / BBC Sport website)
+Winners SF1 vs Winners SF2 (5pm, BBC TBC / BBC iPlayer / BBC Sport website)

 Match venues